adawang1024/College_Rankings/README.md

 - **U.S. News & World Report** rankings were scraped using a publicly available Python scraper ([kajchang/USNews-College-Scraper](https://github.com/kajchang/USNews-College-Scraper)) that automates extraction of college rankings and metadata directly from the U.S. News website.

-- **Academic Influence** and **Degree Choices** rankings were collected using custom Python scripts leveraging libraries including `selenium` and `BeautifulSoup` .
+- **Academic Influence** and **Degree Choices** rankings were collected using Python scripts leveraging libraries including `selenium` and `BeautifulSoup`.
 Sample code demonstrating the Academic Influence data scraping process is shown below:

   ```python
 	import requests